GhettoBastler/BusDisplay/README.md

 ```
 ssh pi@busdisplay
 ```
-When asked, enter the the password you
+When asked, enter the the password you chose when making the image.

-Update the system and install git and pip
+Next, update the system and install git and pip
 ```
 sudo apt-get update
 sudo apt-get install git pip